 Employee share scheme reporting

-From 1 April 2017, employers are required to disclose the value of share benefits that employees receive under employee share schemes.
+From 1 April 2017, employers must disclose the value of share benefits that employees receive under employee share schemes.
 This requirement applies to shares and share options.
-The disclosure must be made alongside existing monthly ‘pay-as-you-earn’ (PAYE) reporting requirements.
+Under the current payday filing rules, employers are also required to report the amount of tax withheld for the benefit (if any) to Inland Revenue.
 Employers are not required to disclose the specific details of the share scheme benefits provided.

 Simplifying tax administration

-The government is seeking to modernise tax administration and reduce compliance costs.
-A number of discussion papers have been released that put forward a number of potential changes that look to simplify tax for businesses and individuals.
+The Government continues its work to modernise tax administration and reduce compliance costs.
+A number of recent Acts incorporate changes intended to simplify tax for businesses and individuals.

 Double taxation agreements (DTAs)

-New Zealand is currently negotiating new and updating DTAs with a number of countries, including China, Luxembourg, Norway, Portugal, and the United Kingdom.
-See Significant developments in the Corporate tax summary for a summary of the effect of the Multilateral Instrument (MLI) on New Zealand’s DTAs.
+New Zealand is currently negotiating new and updating DTAs with a number of countries, including Luxembourg, Norway, Portugal, and the United Kingdom.
+See Significant developments in the Corporate section for a summary of the effect of the Multilateral Instrument (MLI) on New Zealand’s DTAs.